carbon-language/carbon-lang/llvm/docs/LangRef.rst

 that indicate which of the elements of the aggregate object are indexed.
 The interpretation of each index is dependent on the type being indexed into.
-The first index always indexes the pointer value given as the first argument, the second index indexes a value of the type pointed to (not necessarily the value directly pointed to, since the first index can be non-zero), etc. The first type indexed into must be a pointer value, subsequent types can be arrays, vectors, and structs.
+The first index always indexes the pointer value given as the second argument, the second index indexes a value of the type pointed to (not necessarily the value directly pointed to, since the first index can be non-zero), etc. The first type indexed into must be a pointer value, subsequent types can be arrays, vectors, and structs.
 Note that